-- New Sound Album: Certainly the difference between the relatively upbeat Deep Cuts and Silent Shout is a heavy case of musical Mood Whiplash.
+- New Sound Album: Certainly the difference between the relatively upbeat Deep Cuts and the Darker and Edgier Silent Shout is a heavy case of musical Mood Whiplash.

 - Nightmare Fuel Station Attendant: Karin's voice can make relatively benign lyrics utterly terrifying.

-- Real Life Writes The Lyrics: Sort of.
-In a rare interview, Karin admitted to having written a large part of the Fever Ray album while she was awake at night, tending to her newborn.
-Given the sometimes creepy content and tone of the songs, many thought this meant that she was writing in response to her experiences raising a child, rather than the simple fact that she was awake because of the child, and chose to write at that time.
+- Real Life Writes the Plot: Sort of.
+In a rare interview, Karin admitted to having written a large part of the Fever Ray album while they were awake at night, tending to their newborn.
+Given the sometimes creepy content and tone of the songs, many thought this meant that they were writing in response to their experiences raising a child, rather than the simple fact that they were awake because of the child, and chose to write at that time.

 - Sanity Slippage Song: Like A Pen certainly sounds it, amongst others.